gosh-sh/docs/docs/working-with-gosh/gosh-web/dao-set-up.md

 Uninitialized Tasks will not be migrated to the new version.
 You will need to create these tasks in the new version.

 !!! warning
-    Before starting the update make sure that there are commits in the Tasks.
+    Before starting the update, make sure that there are commits in the Tasks.

 Go to the Settings tab or follow the link in the upgrade message.